TCphysics/gitlearn/readme.txt

-git a version control system.
+git is a distributed version control system.